-4. Establish your own bank account.
+4. Establish a bank account.

 5. Establish your own credit.

-The idea is not to get a lot of credit or to get yourself into a lot of debt.
-The idea is to establish a pattern of using credit well, so you are using the credit and then paying it off.
-Over time, that shows you’re a safe bet for creditors.
+The idea is not to get a lot of credit or to get yourself into debt.
+The idea is to establish a pattern of using credit well.
+In other words, you are using credit and immediately paying it off.
+Over time, this shows creditors you’re a safe bet.

 If you don’t have a complete picture of what your finances look like before you fill out these forms, you won’t be able to seek a fair distribution once the divorce is finalized.
-It’s important to think about all aspects of your financial picture before completing these forms.
+Therefore, it’s vital to think about all aspects of your financial picture before completing these forms.

-- RSUs: Restricted stock units are shares in a company given during your or your ex’s tenure that are usually restricted by a vesting schedule.
+- RSUs: Restricted stock units (RSUs) are shares in a company given during your or your ex’s tenure that are usually restricted by a vesting schedule.
 The stock is given to you, but it isn’t yours until it vests.
-Anything on your or your ex’s pay stub is fair game when it comes to considering community property.
+Anything on your or your ex’s pay stub is fair game in terms of community property.
 Even if those RSUs have vested and you haven’t pulled a dime from them, the court will use them to calculate child/spousal support.
-If you’re concerned about this, get help from a lawyer or financial planner about how to best divide or calculate the value of those RSUs.
+If you’re concerned about this, seek help from a lawyer or financial planner about how to best divide or calculate the value of RSUs.

 7. Remember: Just because you’ve disclosed something doesn’t mean it’s community property.

-For example, if one of you used your own inheritance or other money to pay for a down payment on joint home, it’s a good idea to put that on the table when completing your financial disclosures.
-Be sure to document that you used your own funds toward community property, because you’ll want that contribution accounted for when it comes to final asset distribution, or in order to get that money back.
+For example, if one of you used inheritance money to make a down payment on a joint home, put that on the table when completing financial disclosures.
+Document the fact that you used your own funds toward community property.
+Why?
+Because you’ll want that contribution accounted for when it comes to final asset distribution or to get that money back.

-The financial disclosures part of your divorce might be the most mentally and emotionally draining of all of the paperwork you’ll complete.
+The financial disclosure part of divorce may be the most mentally and emotionally draining paperwork you’ll complete.